mfish0005/contacts/README.md

 - A generic paged list implementation for returning paged results from the API
 - An implementation of PrimeNG's `VirtualScroller` component using a paged endpoint to lazy load items indefinitely.
 - Custom exceptions in Dotnet Core and an exception filter
+- A rough implementation of my fully documented CSS class library
 - [NLog](https://nlog-project.org/) implementation for logging warnings, errors, etc.